 Our two Maine Coons have pretty loud purrs but this is nothing compared to the loudest officially recorded.
 The cat with the loudest purr was actually one called Merlin, a British domestic cat who was acquired from a rescue center (maybe that’s why it’s so happy?)

 It’s pretty apparent that all domesticated cats purr, primarily because they are content and just feel happy.
 The Maine Coon is unlike other breeds of cat in this instance as they purr just as much as any other.

-Finally, if you’re looking to understand the Maine Coon a little better, why not check out my Complete Guide to the Maine Coon Cat, which includes pretty much everything you would ever want to know about this awesome breed, including some great photos.
+To understand the Maine Coon a little better, check out my Complete Guide to the Maine Coon Cat, which includes pretty much everything you could ever wish to know about this incredible breed.